moorepants/dissertation/acknowledgements.rst

 from ones professors to librarions, but there are always some very special folks to thank.
 One of these is [Dr.] Lamont Hubbard.
 He has been my adviser since I took his multi-body dynamics course during the Winter of 2006.
-Along the way he has always been there for me academically in every way and has also become a great friend and we've worked together on many projects both inside and out of our academic lives.
+Along the way he has always been there for me academically in every way.
+We've become great friends and have worked together on many projects both inside and out of our academic lives.

 .. todo:: Add many other acknowledgements.
 This material is partially based upon work supported by the National Science